I haven't written on the blog for a while and I can't say it's due to lack of time, but simply due to lack of its organization.

 We will write the code that allows us to see what we have typed in a password-type textbox.

 First, we create a new project -> MyProject.
-This will eventually have 3 projects: MyProject, MyProject.Android, and MyProject.iOS.
+This will ultimately have 3 projects: MyProject, MyProject.Android, and MyProject.iOS.

-Then we will create a new folder (Effects) in all 3 projects of our solution.
-In each of the 3 folders, we will create a new class named ShowHidePassEffects.
+Then we will create a new folder (Effects) in all three projects in our solution.
+In each of the three folders, we will create a new class named ShowHidePassEffects.

 We start with the class in the MyProject project.
 It will have the following content: